Location: San Francisco/Northern CA

 - Capable of operating test equipment related to job (oscilloscope, meter, and diagnostic testers, etc.).

 - Pushing/Pulling: This activity occurs rarely and periodic.
-It occurs primarily with the pushing of the 1000 lbs patient tables and 600-6000 lb MRI cabinets, etc. There is an estimated manual force to overcome inertia of 30 lbs.
-Pushing distances are typically 18 inches or further.
+It occurs primarily with the pushing of the 1000 lbs patient tables and 600-6000 lb MRI cabinets.
+There is an estimated manual force to overcome inertia of 30 lbs.
+Pushing distances are typically 1 inch to 18 inches.

 - Bending: This activity occurs occasionally and period/prolonged in the low back.
-It occurs with a variety of the tasks within the two jobs of service and installation.
+It occurs with a variety of the tasks.

 - Reaching: This activity occurs rarely and periodic above the shoulders when the worker must access components and cupboards that are on top of the 6 foot high MRI machine.
-This activity occurs occasionally and periodic below shoulder level with a variety of tasks within the 2 primary jobs of service and installation.
+This activity occurs occasionally and periodic below shoulder level with a variety of tasks.

 - Kneeling/Crawling/Crouching: This activity occurs occasionally and periodic/prolonged.
 It occurs primarily in the wiring process as well as accessing the lower panels of the MRI machine.